Configuration Parameters

 end

-Changes made to the settings of the connection scanning do not influence the scanning of connections that have already been established by the applications before making changes.
-If it is required to apply them to already running applications, it is necessary to force them to disconnect and then connect again, for example, by rebooting these applications.
+Changes made to the settings of the connection scanning do not influence the scanning of connections that have already been established by applications before making changes.
+If it is required to apply them to already running applications, it is necessary to force them to disconnect and then connect again, for example, by restarting these applications.

 Rules for Traffic Monitoring and Blocking of Access